floverfelt/floverfelt.github.io/_posts/2021-12-30-angular-thoughts.md

 Importantly, Angular also allowed me to pretty much do whatever I wanted with the state.
 I could share it around components and delegate it however I pleased.
 It didn't force me to [think in React](https://reactjs.org/docs/thinking-in-react.html) or whatever nonsense and as a result multi-nested component trees became a lot easier to work with.

 I also didn't have to think about the whole [hook vs. class thing](https://reactjs.org/docs/hooks-faq.html).
 The Angular CLI basically tells you how to structure your component when you use `ng generate` which I liked.
-There's some version-by-version differences when you try to look up how to do certain things, but by and large it was pretty consistent.
+There's some version-by-version differences when you try to look up how to do certain things, but by-and-large it was pretty consistent.

 I still think [Svelte](https://svelte.dev/) is the best developer experience I've had by far, but I was pleasantly surprised by Angular.
-I think it's OOTB feature set makes it a pretty compelling choice for building large scale web apps.
+I think its OOTB feature set makes it a pretty compelling choice for building large scale web apps.

 ## In Short

 My few sentence summary: Angular is the Java of the frontend.
-Enterprises love it because it provides rich functionality, and structure in a fairly ambiguous dev world.
+Enterprises love it because it provides rich functionality, and structure in a fairly ambiguous development world.
 Developers hate it because it's verbose, generates lots of files, and isn't X technology that they would use.